National Coordinating Center

 Learn all about our monthly newsletter and sign up for our mailing list.

 The Think College National Coordinating Center provides coordination, technical assistance, training, and evaluation for Transition and Postsecondary Education Programs for Students with Intellectual Disabilities (TPSID).
 The NCC also provides on-demand technical assistance, training resources, and support to all college programs for students with ID, families and students.
 We develop and disseminate resources aimed at increasing knowledge of the evidence-based practices needed to develop, implement, and evaluate high-quality higher education opportunities for students with intellectual disability.
-Think College NCC is funded by the US Department of Education, Office of Postsecondary Education.
+Think College NCC is funded by the US Department of Education, Office of Postsecondary Education, and has been since 2010.

 News from the NCC